MiguelPeralvo/ansible-snippets/ansible-ec2/README.md

 These modified playbooks are intended for practice and learning.
 They are not generic/robust enough for production usage.

+#REQUIREMENTS

+The AWS boto library will require credentials to be set.
+There are different alternatives.
+A useful explanation can be found [here](http://boto.cloudhackers.com/en/latest/boto_config_tut.html).

 #USAGE

 1. Copy vars/main.yml.template into vars/main.yml